Sublinear scaling in non-Markovian open quantum systems simulations: Applications

 Increasing the coupling to $\eta=0.04$, the computation time required for the divide-and-conquer scheme is still shorter than for the sequential algorithm when the threshold $\epsilon$ remains large enough.
 However, the divide-and-conquer computation time increases faster with decreasing threshold than the time for the sequential algorithm.
 This increase eliminates the computational advantage over the sequential approach at about $\epsilon\lesssim 10^{-9}$.
 This increase in computation time corresponds to an increase in the maximal inner dimension of the PT-MPO at intermediate steps of the algorithm, as is shown in Fig.~\ref{fig:coherence_decay}(d).
 From this figure we may note that the bond dimension resulting from the divide-and-conquer calculation is notably larger than for the sequential algorithm at the same cutoff.
 This suggests some inefficiency in how the truncation is applied in the divide-and-conquer algorithm, and so it may be possible to improve performance further with more sophisticated approaches to truncation~\cite{Gray2021Hyper,Banuls2023:RouteMap}.

 Increasing the coupling further to $\eta=0.1$, we again see a crossover in computation times on reducing $\epsilon$, but in this case this occurs at about $\epsilon=3\times 10^{-6}$.
 Once again, this increased computation time is associated with a larger maximal inner dimension.
 Moreover for this coupling strength, Fig.~\ref{fig:coherence_decay}(b) shows that the convergence behavior of the divide-and-conquer algorithm can be less regular than that of the sequential algorithm: we see large errors at late time.
-This irregular behavior can be reduced by using unequal compression thresholds for forward and backward sweeps.
-If we use $r_\epsilon={\epsilon_\textrm{backward}}/{\epsilon_{\textrm{forward}}}=0.1$, we see the results of the divide-and-conquer approach match those of the sequential algorithm at $\epsilon=10^{-6}$.
+This is due to the fact that the preselection of products of singular values does not provide the locally optimal low-rank approximation, as discussed in detail in appendix~\ref{app:ratio}.
+There, we also demonstrate that this can be combatted by using a finer threshold for the selection process, characterized by the ratio $r_s={\epsilon_\textrm{select}}/{\epsilon_{\textrm{forward}}}$.
+Setting $r_s=0.1$ in simulations in Fig.~\ref{fig:coherence_decay}(b), we see the results of the divide-and-conquer approach match those of the sequential algorithm at $\epsilon=10^{-6}$.
 We note however that neither algorithm has converged to the exact result for such a value of $\epsilon$.

-Even with these unequal thresholds, the computation time remains significantly longer for the divide-and-conquer algorithm.
+Moreover we find that the choice of $r_s=0.1$ can lead to an order-of-magnitude speedup of the divide-and-conquer algorithm for simulations with strong system-environment coupling $\eta=0.1$ depicted in Fig.~\ref{fig:coherence_decay}(c), rendering the computation time of the divide-and-conquer scheme close to that of the sequential algorithm, even for the most challenging parameter regime with small truncation thresholds.

+The identification of the main drawback of our divide-and-conquer algorithm suggests that even more challenging open quantum systems with strong system-environment coupling and very long memory times can be tackled by developing and implementing higher-quality low-rank approximations for the combination of PT-MPO blocks with large inner dimensions.